atharaq/atharaq.github.io/cs2/lesson12.md

 # SequentialDie Exercise

-Implement a `SequentialDie` class.
+On **CodingRooms**: implement a `SequentialDie` class.
 A `Sequential Die` is like a normal die (you can "roll" it and it will return a number from 1 to 6), except without randomness.
 That is: if I create a new `SequentialDie` object, and call `roll()` on it, I should first get the number 1.
 If I call `roll()` again, I should then get the number 2.
 Calling it again and again will continue to increase the value I get back, until I get to 6, at which point it cycles back to 1.

 To make this more precise: